jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

   [record audio]: #recording-audio-from-video

-For Pathoma and SketchyMicro, I recorded the audio to mp3 so that I could listen to it while working out or on the commute.
+For Pathoma and SketchyMicro, I recorded the audio to mp3 so that I could listen to it while commuting or exercising.
 While lacking the visual learning experience it's a way to eek out a little extra learning, but keep in mind that it's not as engaging or valuable as watching the videos to pick up the mental imagery.

 * Install [Audacity](http://audacity.sourceforge.net) to record and export audio
 * Install [Soundflower](https://code.google.com/p/soundflower/downloads/list)
   to channel audio from your browser to Audacity

 * Record settings
+  * [Screenshots showing the process][wikihow]
+  * Audacity
+    * Set the microphone to Soundflower (2ch), Mono
   * Enable 'Sound activated recording' so you won't have to start/stop/trim;
     it'll just start when the video starts, and stop when the video stops.
     * Audacity: Preferences > Recording > enable 'Sound activated recording'
-  * Audacity
-    * Set the microphone to Soundflower (2ch), Mono
 * MP3 export settings
   * How I name MP3s from each service (ID3 info): Artist / Album / Track
     * Pathoma / chapter / topic